MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-polygon-densify-function.md

 ## Returns

 Densified polygon in the [GeoJSON format](https://tools.ietf.org/html/rfc7946) and of a [dynamic](./scalar-data-types/dynamic.md) data type.
-If either the polygon or tolerance is invalid, the query will produce a null result.
+If either the polygon or tolerance is invalid, the query produces a null result.

 > [!NOTE]
 > The geospatial coordinates are interpreted as represented by the [WGS-84](https://earth-info.nga.mil/index.php?dir=wgs84&action=wgs84) coordinate reference system.